 York may be defined by its history but it’s never constrained by it.
 There’s always something new to enjoy but it’s always got a fantastic historic backdrop.
-This is a narrative that The Old House ties into neatly from its home on Petergate.
+This is a narrative that The Old House York ties into neatly from its home on Petergate.
 Prior to its current occupation, this building was home to the short-lived Wagyu Bar & Grill after a period of emptiness but before that was York’s branch of Strada, which I seem to recall holding its own in its day, a saltimbocca sticking in the mind.

-The Old House is a venture linked to reputed street food and catering operation Shoot The Bull who also operate a venue called The Old House in Hull.
+The Old House York is a venture linked to reputed street food and catering operation Shoot The Bull who also operate a venue called The Old House in Hull.
 The demise of The Wagyu Bar & Grill presented an opportunity to bring this brand to York and give this building an exciting new occupant.
 The front of the building, easily visible from the street through a large expanse of glass, acts as the main restaurant space through which one can access a more casual bar area, that I’d found very welcoming when I called by a few days before we were booked in for this meal.
 Don’t be put off by the restaurant facade though if you’re just after a drink; it’s a personable and relaxing place to while away time.

 Obviously I’d gone through the menu in detail prior to visiting, so ordering was a typically brisk affair with haddock scotch egg and Wagyu Bresaola first to be requested along with a couple of deep fried pickles to snack on.
 Scotch egg will always be a bit of a banana skin of a dish but this was an assured example, lighter than a meat version and with a soft yolk, and there was also a decent amount of haddock to enjoy with the creamed leeks.
 I was concerned that this would fall into the old fish cake trap of being bulked out with too much potato, but there was no sense of a lacking budget on this plate.
 The other starter of Wagyu Breseaola was equally generous and well developed with a blue cheese bonbon to shoot some salt through the plate.
 A light salad separated those elements without inundating the plate with redundant leaves and the meat remained the star attraction of this round with an abundance of flavour to go with its delicate texture.
 Those fried pickles made a satisfying few extra crunches of flavour too and would make a standard setting bar snack.